Research

 Recent Projects

-Market and Trade Analysis
+Market & Trade Analysis

 Ongoing work that tracks global pork demand, trade barriers, and competitiveness of Canadian pork in export markets.